Abhi-crypto-code/Automatic-Generation-of-Control-Structures/README.md

     - **No Operating Conditions**: Does not store temperature, pressure, or composition (only topology).
     - **No Spatial Layout**: Lacks diagram coordinates—must be handled separately.
     - **Complex Multi-Port Units**: Difficult to represent columns with >2 inlets/outlets.
     - **Control Details Missing**: No info on controller type (field-mounted vs panel), alarms, or setpoints.
-    - **Tool-Specific Extensions**: May lead to compatibility issues across vendors.

     ---